formix/MegaCityOne/README.md

 As stated earlier, MegaCityOne uses the Judge Dredd's universe metaphor to bring authorization to your applications.
-Judges (there is actually two of them implemented in MegaCityOne) will Advise or Enforce laws that you will define differently depending on the Judge you are using.
-Our first example uses JudgeDredd:
+Judges (there is actually two of them implemented in MegaCityOne) will Advise or Enforce laws that you define differently depending on the Judge you are using.
+Our first example uses
+JudgeDredd:

 ```c#
 Judge judge = new JudgeDredd();